Pagan & Magickal Terms and Definitions

 Scrying Mirror: a mirror painted black on one side - usually with paint or soot - used for divination purposes.
 Mirrors made of Obsidian are commonly used today, although silver-backed mirrors were traditional in times past.

 Shamanism: the practice of shamans; usually ritualistic or magickal.
-Not specific to a religion, shamanic practitioners may or may not be religious.
+Not specific to a religion, shamanic practitioners may or may not be religious, and will differ greatly generally based on geography and/or ancestral lineages.

 Shields: spiritual barriers erected around one's self or one's space.